a-paija/CRM-Sales-Review/README.md

 <img src="images/Issues_log.png" alt="Issue_log" width="750" height="950"/>

 Excel was then used to clean and prepare the dataset for analysis in SQL.
 This included handling missing values, standardizing categorical fields such as deal stages, and ensuring consistent formats for dates and numerical values.
 These steps ensured the data could be efficiently imported into SQL and enabled accurate querying and analysis.
-Below is an image of the isssue log.
+Below is an image of the flagged data found during the data cleaning phase.

 <img src="images/Flagged_Row.png" alt="Flagged" width="450" height="350"/>